 The true adults have had their doubts about this narcissist from the very beginning, but since they often constitute the minority in any organisation, the majority ignore their objections.
 “Come on!
 Look at him.
 Have you ever seen such talent?!”

-And with the narcissist’s booming popularity, he or she draws their circle of enablers closer, shutting the adults out.
+And with the narcissist’s booming popularity, drawing the circle of enablers closer, the adults are shut out.
 It may begin with hints about the adult’s inabilities.
 That leads to rancid remarks.
 Followed by ostracism and open bullying.
 Soon, the adults leave, are being pushed out, or stand alone in a corner, tipping their toes with a mug of lukewarm coffee in their hand.

 The true adults may have started their careers because they wanted to create something better.
 They liked to help people.
 They made great friends.
 Now, all that is gone out of the window.